Jerry Seinfeld (character): Background

 Jerry and George grew up in New York City.
 George recalls in "The Outing" that the two were friends ever since an encounter in gym class in their school days.
 In "The Betrayal", Jerry mentions that he once beat George up in the fourth grade.
 Flashbacks in episodes such as "The Library" portray Jerry and George in high school.
-A pizza place which they frequented is portrayed in "The Frogger".
+A pizzeria which they frequented is portrayed in "The Frogger".
 Jerry and George attended school together at Edward R. Murrow Middle School, John F. Kennedy High School and Queens College.

 After college, Jerry briefly worked as an umbrella salesman and claims to have invented the "twirl" to make the umbrella look more attractive.
 He eventually quit the job in order to focus more on his comedy career.

 Family

 Jerry's parents are Morty and Helen Seinfeld, a retired Jewish couple living in Florida.
-Unlike George, who usually can't stand his parents, Jerry gets along reasonably well with his parents, but he still prefers they live in Florida rather than New York, so that they do not interfere with his private life (a “buffer zone”).
+Unlike George, who usually cannot stand his parents, Jerry gets along reasonably well with his parents, but he still prefers they live in Florida rather than New York, so that they do not interfere with his private life (a situation he calls a "buffer zone").
 Although born and raised Jewish and he considers himself a Jew, Jerry apparently does not practice and generally does not observe many traditions.
-In "The Bris", he implies he is circumcised, repeatedly asking people if they have "ever seen one" - in reference to an uncircumcised penis.
+In "The Bris", he implies he is circumcised, repeatedly asking people if they have "ever seen one" in reference to an uncircumcised penis.
 He also mentions having a sister in the episode "The Chinese Restaurant", though she is never named, never appears on screen, and is never mentioned again after this episode.
-In order to avoid his old friend Joel in "Male Unbonding", Jerry pretends to have promised to tutor his nephew; it is unclear if the nephew really exists or is simply fabricated as part of the excuse.
+In order to avoid his old friend Joel in "Male Unbonding", Jerry pretends to have promised to tutor his nephew.
+It is unclear whether the nephew really exists or is simply fabricated as part of the excuse.

 Jerry has an eccentric uncle, Leo, who appears in 15 episodes.
 Uncle Leo has a son, Cousin Jeffrey, who works for the parks department, about whom he constantly talks, but who never appears.
 In "The Stake Out", Jerry speaks of an uncle named Mac, as well as a cousin named Artie Levine.
 In "The Truth", Jerry mentions a cousin named Douglas who has an addiction to Pepsi.
 In "The Pony Remark", Helen, Morty, Jerry, Elaine and Leo attend a 50th-anniversary party for Manya and Isaac, an elderly couple whose relationship to Jerry is never explicitly defined.
 Manya is described as a Polish immigrant.
 In the same episode, Jerry references having an Aunt Rose, and Helen mentions a family member named Claire who is getting married.
 In "The Soup" episode, Jerry mentions an Aunt Silvia, whom he compares to Elaine in terms of conversation.

 Jerry's maternal grandmother, Nana, is an elderly woman with memory problems, occasionally unable to tell the past from the present, living alone in the city.
 Nana makes appearances in "The Pledge Drive", "The Kiss Hello" and "The Doodle".